Routing by Analogy: kNN-Augmented Expert Assignment for Mixture-of-Experts: Introduction

 Standard routers are lightweight, parametric classifiers trained to predict expert assignments based on hidden states.
 Once trained, the router implements a fixed policy.
 While effective on in-distribution data, it lacks the flexibility to adjust routing decisions during inference.
 When facing inputs that deviate from the training distribution---often manifested as high perplexity---the router must extrapolate from fixed priors, potentially selecting suboptimal experts \citep{moe_opt1, moe_opt2, moe_opt3}.
 This lack of flexibility restricts the potential of MoE models, particularly on specialized or out-of-distribution tasks.

-In this paper, we propose \textbf{kNN-MoE}, which refines routing decisions by retrieving the nearest neighbors \citep{knn} of past router inputs and reusing their offline-computed optimal expert assignments (Figure~\ref{fig:overview}).
-Concretely, we build a memory that stores router inputs (keys) paired with optimal expert assignments (values) obtained by maximizing the likelihood on a reference set.
+In this paper, we propose \textbf{kNN-MoE}, which refines routing decisions by retrieving the nearest neighbors \citep{knn} of past router inputs and reusing their offline-computed locally optimal expert assignments (Figure~\ref{fig:overview}).
+Concretely, we build a memory that stores router inputs (keys) paired with locally optimal expert assignments (values) obtained by maximizing the likelihood on a reference set.
 At test time, kNN-MoE retrieves similar keys from the memory whose expert assignments led to higher past case likelihoods and then interpolates the router prediction with the retrieved expert assignment, using similarity as a confidence score.
 Intuitively, when retrieved neighbors are highly similar, the method trusts the retrieved routing; otherwise, it falls back to the original parametric router, avoiding noise from irrelevant retrievals.

-We evaluated kNN-MoE on three MoE models---OLMoE \citep{olmoe}, GPT-OSS \citep{gptoss}, and Qwen3 \citep{qwen3}---across benchmarks including GPQA \citep{gpqa}, SuperGPQA \citep{supergpqa}, MMLU \citep{mmlu}, and medical tasks (USMLE \citep{usmle} and MedMCQA \citep{medmcqa}).
-Empirical results show that kNN-MoE outperforms zero-shot baselines and achieves performance competitive with computationally intensive supervised fine-tuning, all without modifying the model parameters.
+We evaluated kNN-MoE on three MoE models---OLMoE \citep{olmoe}, GPT-OSS \citep{gptoss}, and Qwen3 \citep{qwen3}---across benchmarks including GPQA \citep{gpqa}, SuperGPQA \citep{supergpqa}, MMLU \citep{mmlu}, medical tasks (USMLE \citep{usmle} and MedMCQA \citep{medmcqa}) and a code task (MBPP \citep{mbpp}).
+Empirical results show that kNN-MoE outperforms the zero-shot baseline and achieves performance competitive with computationally intensive supervised fine-tuning, all without modifying the model parameters.
 Ultimately, kNN-MoE bridges the gap between static parametric routing and dynamic inference needs, offering a scalable pathway to enhance MoE adaptability without the computational burden of fine-tuning.